 Looking for more easy cartoon characters to draw?
 Here are some more cartoon drawing ideas.
 Draw the template below again.
 Now we'll learn how to make Tommy and Lucy from the profile view:

 We will fit the face of both now:

 Be aware of the main differences in structure when comparing them side by side.
 Pay attention to these details when drawing male and female characters:

-Eyes, nose, mouth, ears... all the details that make up the face change its shape when viewed from different angles.
-It's very common to see cartoon characters looking at every possible direction with different camera angles, because they will need to react to situations and objects around them.
+Eyes, nose, mouth, ears... all the details that make up the face change their shape when viewed from different angles.
+It's very common to see cartoon characters looking in every possible direction with different camera angles, because they will need to react to situations and objects around them.
 This helps bring them more to life!

 Now we will put into practice everything we have learned so far...
-Below follows a basic template (only circles and directional guides) where we can practice our drawing skills in different positions:
+Below you'll find a basic cartoon face drawing template (only circles and directional guides) where we can practice our drawing skills in different positions:

 Let's mark the eyes in different directions for each one of the circles...

 Now, let's add some random jaws, with different sizes and shapes...